Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Seasonal Affective Disorder.md

 Keep in mind that not everyone experiences all of the symptoms listed.

-SymptomsTrusted Source of major depression may include:
+Symptoms of major depression may include:

 feeling depressed nearly every day for most of the day losing interest in activities you enjoyed in the past